Cycle symmetry, limit theorems, and fluctuation theorems for diffusion processes on the circle: Cycle symmetry for diffusion processes on the circle

-where $\sigma(x) = a(x)^{1/2}$ is a positive function on $\mathbb{R}$ and $W$ is a standard one-dimensional Brownian motion defined on some filtered space $(\Omega,\mathscr{G},\{\mathscr{G}_t\},P)$ satisfying the usual conditions.
-Since $a$ and $b$ are continuous periodic functions and $a(x)>0$ for each $x$, by the Stroock-Varadhan uniqueness theorem \cite{stroock1979multidimensional}, the martingale problem for $(a,b)$ is well-posed.
-By the equivalence between the martingale-problem formulation and the weak-solution formulation \cite{rogers2000diffusions2}, the weak solution to the stochastic differential equation \eqref{SDE} always exists and is unique in law.
+Due to the periodicity, $a$ and $b$ can be viewed as defined on $S^1$ and $X$ can be viewed as a diffusion process on $S^1$.
+In the sequel, we shall use the symbol $X$ to denote both the diffusion process on $S^1$ and its lifted process on $\mathbb{R}$.
+The specific implication of $X$ should be clear from the context.
+We shall construct the diffusion process $X$ as the weak solution to the stochastic differential equation

-The path of a diffusion process on the circle constantly forms the forward (counterclockwise) and backward (clockwise) cycles.
-To rigorously define the forming times of the forward and backward cycles, we need the following definitions.
+where $\sigma = a^{1/2}$ and $W$ is a standard Brownian motion defined on some filtered space $(\Omega,\mathscr{G},\mathscr{G}_t,P)$.
+Since $a$ and $b$ are continuous periodic functions and $a>0$, the Stroock-Varadhan uniqueness theorem \cite[Theorem 7.2.1]{stroock2006multidimensional} ensures that the martingale problem for $(a,b)$ is well-posed.
+By the equivalence between the martingale-problem formulation and the weak-solution formulation \cite[Theorem 20.1]{rogers2000diffusions2}, the weak solution to \eqref{SDE} always exists and is unique in law.